fehenriq/alurabooks-mobile-first/README.md

 # alurabooks-mobile-first
-## project used to learn a little bit more about pure html and css using the mobile firts methodology
+## project used to learn a little bit more about pure html and css using the mobile first methodology